-The headline finding: observation perturbation degrades agent performance 20-50x more effectively than reward poisoning.
-And prompt-injection defenses from my earlier agent red-teaming work are 0% effective against RL-specific attacks — they target completely different surfaces.
+Observation perturbation degrades RL agent performance 20-50x more effectively than reward poisoning.
+And prompt-injection defenses?
+0% effective against RL-specific attacks — they target completely different surfaces.

 Why This Matters